buidl-renaissance/art-night-detroit/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+## QR Code Ticket System

+This application includes a QR code-based ticket claiming system for raffles.
+Here's how it works:

+### For Admins:

+1. **Generate QR Codes**: Navigate to `/admin/raffles/[raffle-id]/qr-generator`
+2. **Set Ticket Count**: Specify how many tickets should be available for the QR code session
+3. **Display QR Code**: The system generates a unique QR code that links to the claiming page
+4. **Monitor Participants**: View all participants and their claimed tickets at `/admin/raffles/[raffle-id]/participants`

+### For Users:

+1. **Scan QR Code**: Users scan the QR code with their phone camera
+2. **Enter Information**: Fill out the contact form with name, phone, email, and optional Instagram handle
+3. **Claim Tickets**: Submit the form to claim their tickets
+4. **Confirmation**: Receive confirmation of successful ticket claiming

+### Database Schema:

+- **participants**: Stores user contact information
+- **ticket_claims**: Links participants to specific tickets
+- **qr_code_sessions**: Manages active QR code sessions for ticket distribution

+### Features:

+- ✅ Admin-only QR code generation
+- ✅ Unique session codes for each QR code
+- ✅ Contact information collection
+- ✅ Automatic ticket assignment
+- ✅ Session deactivation after use
+- ✅ Participant tracking and analytics
+- ✅ Mobile-friendly claiming interface